The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Introduction

-\descr{Motivation.} To the best of our knowledge, research on DP auditing dates back to 2013~\cite{kashyap2013testing}; yet, extending and improving DP auditing techniques or proposing new ones remains an active area of research today.
-Early work~\cite{ding2018detecting,bichsel2021dp} required running the implementations millions of times, thereby making their computational overhead prohibitively high for auditing complex private machine learning pipelines.
-More recent efforts have focused on {\em efficiency}, aiming to reduce the number of implementation runs down to a single one~\cite{steinke2023privacy,mahloujifar2024auditing,xiang2025privacy}.
-However, for complex DP mechanisms, these techniques are still largely ineffective in identifying bugs and violations as the audits fail to produce estimates of the empirical privacy leakage that are {\em ``close''} to the theoretical DP bounds---i.e., the audits are not {\em ``tight.''}
+\descr{Motivation.} While research on DP auditing dates back to at least 2013~\cite{kashyap2013testing}, extending and improving DP auditing techniques or proposing new ones still is a very active area of research.
+Early work~\cite{ding2018detecting,bichsel2021dp} required running the implementations millions of times, making their computational cost prohibitively high for auditing complex private machine learning pipelines.
+Recent efforts have focused on {\em efficiency}, aiming to reduce the number of implementation runs down to a single one~\cite{steinke2023privacy,mahloujifar2024auditing,xiang2025privacy}.
+However, for complex DP mechanisms, these techniques are largely ineffective in identifying bugs and violations as the audits fail to produce estimates of the empirical privacy leakage that are {\em ``close''} to the theoretical DP bounds---i.e., the audits are not {\em ``tight.''}

 While some results, e.g.,~\cite{nasr2023tight}, provide audits that are both efficient and tight, they require aggressive modifications to the implementations, including adversarial assumptions that might not always be realistic in practice.
 Thus, these techniques may fail to detect a large class of bugs or extend to other mechanisms; we refer to this characteristic as not being {\em ``end-to-end.''} This prompts the need for a unified approach to building and evaluating DP auditing techniques that can simultaneously be efficient, end-to-end, and tight, arguably achieving the ``gold standard'' of DP auditing.